Cerenaut/agi/README.md

 The remainder of this file contains technical information for setting up and using the code in this repository.

 ## Requirements
 The only requirement for running experiments with AGIEF is [Docker](https://www.docker.com/).
-Additional requirements are required for setting up a development environment for building the source code, which can be found in the [Contributing Guide](CONTRIBUTING.md).
+Additional requirements are required for setting up a development environment for building the source code, which can be found in the [documentation](./docs).

 **Note:** We currently support Linux and macOS, and aim to support Microsoft Windows in the future.
 However, it requires a custom build of the database HTTP API.